schmoelder/diss/doc/03_methods_software_design/04_testing.md

         raise TypeError("The radius has to be float.") if r < 0:
         raise ValueError("The radius cannot be negative.")

     return math.pi * r**2
 ```

-Writing these kinds of tests incentivizes programmers to think about code modularization, programming towards cleaner interfaces (see {numref}`interface_vs_implementation`, and writing proper documentation (see {numref}`software_documentation`).
+Writing these kinds of tests incentivizes programmers to think about code modularization, programming towards cleaner interfaces (see {numref}`programming_principles`, and writing proper documentation (see {numref}`software_documentation`).
 Tests are essential for ensuring a working code base and identifying problems when they occur.

 In this project, tests for various functions can be found in the root directory of the *Git* repository.